 - 23. Following the determination that the complaint or incident should be handled under Process #1, the Independent Third Party will appoint an Internal Discipline Chair14 who may: - a) Propose alternative dispute resolution techniques, if appropriate; and/or - b) Ask the Complainant and the Respondent for either written or oral submissions regarding the complaint or incident.
 Both Parties shall also have the right to submit to the Internal Discipline Chair any relevant evidence, including, but not limited to witness statements, documentary evidence or evidence from other media (i.e., photos, screenshots, videos or other recordings).
 Each Party shall have the right to receive the other Party's submissions and evidence, including the Complainant's complaint.
 In the case of oral submissions, each Party shall be present when such submissions are made (unless waived by a Party); and/or - c) Following receipt of the Parties' submissions, the Internal Discipline Chair may convene the Parties to a meeting, either in person or by way of video or teleconference to ask the Parties questions and to allow the Parties to ask questions of one another. - 24.
 Following their review of the submissions and evidence related to the complaint, the Internal Discipline Chair shall determine, on the balance of probabilities, if any of the incidents listed in Process #1 above have occurred and, if so, determine whether to impose a sanction and, if so, determine the appropriate sanction (see: Sanctions).
 If, after hearing the Parties and reviewing their submissions, the Internal Discipline Chair considers that none of the incidents listed in Process #1 above have occurred, they shall dismiss the complaint. - 25.
 The Internal Discipline Chair will inform the Parties of the Internal Discipline Chair's decision, which shall be in writing and include reasons.
 The Internal Discipline Chair's decision will take effect immediately, unless specified otherwise by the Internal Discipline Chair.
-Should the circumstances require a decision to be rendered immediately or within a short timeline, the Internal Discipline Chair may render a short decision, either orally or in writing, followed by a written reasoned decision within 14 days of any hearing or the date of receipt of the Parties' final submissions.
+Should the circumstances require a decision to be rendered immediately or within a short timeline, the Internal

-13 In-competition discipline or sanction imposed by the applicable official or authority does not prevent an Individual from facing additional disciplinary proceedings under the Code of Conduct and Ethics.
+13 In-competition discipline or sanction imposed by the applicable official or authority does not prevent an Individual from facing additional disciplinary proceedings under the Code of Conduct and Ethics or other applicable Freestyle BC policy.